Evaluating Overfit and Underfit in Models of Network Community Structure: Evaluating Community Structure Quality

 To evaluate and compare the quality of the inferred clusters for a particular network, we need a task that depends only on a network's connectivity and that can reveal when a method is over- or under-fitting these data.
 (Recall that the NFL and ``no ground truth'' theorems of Ref.~\cite{peel2017ground} imply that a comparison based on node metadata cannot be reliable.)
 For relational data, a common approach uses a kind of network cross-validation technique, called link prediction~\cite{lu2011link}, in which some fraction of the observed edges in a network are ``held out" during the model-fitting stage, and their likelihood estimated under the fitted model.

 We note, however, that there is as yet neither a consensus about how to design such a task optimally nor a theoretical understanding of its relationship to model fit.
-For example, it was recently shown that selecting the most parsimonious model in community detection, by maximizing model posterior probability, can correlate with selecting the model with highest link prediction accuracy~\cite{valles-catala_consistency_2017}.
-The same results show that under an adversarial setting, optimizing on link prediction accuracy can lead to overfitting.
+For example, it was recently shown that selecting the most parsimonious probabilistic model in community detection, by maximizing model posterior probability, can correlate with selecting the model with highest link prediction accuracy~\cite{valles-catala_consistency_2017}.
+However, these same results show that it is possible to construct networks, i.e., adversarially, in which the most plausible model (in the sense of posterior probability) is not the most predictive one, and hence improving predictive performance can also lead to overfitting.
 Furthermore, the theoretical implications are unknown for distinct approaches to construct a held-out data set from a single network, for example, holding out a uniformly random subset of edges or all edges attached to a uniformly random subset of nodes.
 Although there are strong theoretical results for cross-validation and model selection for non-relational data, whether these results extend to networks is unclear as relational data may violate standard independence assumptions.
 Theoretical progress on this subject would be a valuable direction of future research.

 Here, we introduce an evaluation scheme based on a pairing of two complementary network learning tasks: a link prediction task, described above and in Box~\hyperref[table:LP]{1}, and a new task we call link description, described below and in Box~\hyperref[table:LD]{2}.
 The goal of these tasks is to characterize the behavior of methods in general, i.e., a method's general tendency to over- or under-fit across many real networks, rather than to evaluate the quality of a fit to any particular network.
 A key feature of this scheme is that a method cannot be perfect at both tasks, and each method's tradeoff in performance across them creates a diagnostic to evaluate the method's tendency to over- or under-fit real data.